 I use AI as a production accelerator, not a creative substitute.

-Over several years of daily, high-stakes professional use, I have developed a disciplined system for directing, correcting, and refining AI-generated content until it meets strict editorial, structural, and compliance standards.
-That process goes far beyond prompting or surface-level editing.
+Over several years of daily professional use, I've built a disciplined system for directing AI-generated content to strict editorial, structural, and compliance standards.

-Through sustained, iterative work, I have learned to identify predictable AI failure patterns early, including formulaic phrasing, tonal flattening, repetitive structures, abstraction creep, and artificial padding used to simulate depth.
-When those issues appear, I do not patch them cosmetically.
-I intervene at the instruction level, correcting the logic, structure, or framing that caused the problem in the first place.
+That means identifying failure patterns early: formulaic phrasing, tonal flattening, repetitive structure, abstraction creep, padding that simulates depth without adding it.
+When those appear, I intervene at the instructional level, correcting the logic or framing that caused the problem rather than patching the symptom.

-My work often operates under non-negotiable constraints.
-These include industry-specific compliance rules, client-imposed language prohibitions, strict readability thresholds, and detailed editorial checklists.
-Generic or default AI output fails immediately in these environments.
-As a result, I have become highly effective at translating nuanced human expectations into precise directives that guide AI systems toward publication-ready material.
+My work routinely operates under non-negotiable constraints: industry-specific compliance rules, client-imposed language prohibitions, strict readability thresholds.
+Generic AI output fails in these environments.
+I've learned to translate nuanced human expectations into precise directives that get to publication-ready material efficiently.

-I know when AI output misses the mark, why it missed, and how to correct it efficiently without degrading voice, intent, or substance.
-That skill set allows me to combine speed with quality while preserving human judgment, originality, and accountability at every stage of the process.
+I know when output misses the mark, why it missed, and how to correct it without degrading voice, intent, or substance.

 Featured Articles